TommyGong08/tommygong08.github.io/_posts/2024-08-01-MyCoursePlan.md

   - Australian National University
 ---

-This temporal course plan records the courses I plan to enroll in for the master of computing at ANU.
+This temporal course plan records the courses I plan to enroll in for the master of computing(Advanced) at ANU.
 It will be updated if there are any changes.